-Since 2013, the Group has been entering into a number of lease transactions with Chongqing Stone Tan Financial Leasing Company Limited ("Chongqing Stone Tan") for the provision of direct lease and sale and leaseback services in respect of various machinery and equipment used in the business of the Group.
+Since 2013, the Group has been entering into lease transactions with Chongqing Stone Tan in respect of various machinery and equipment used in the business of the Group.
 As the machinery and equipment lease transactions between the Group and Chongqing Stone Tan are on a recurring basis and are expected to extend over a period of time after the Listing, on 30 November 2018, the Group entered into a machinery and equipment lease framework agreement (the "Framework Agreement") with Chongqing Stone Tan to govern and manage the machinery and equipment lease transactions between the Group and Chongqing Stone Tan after the Listing for a term which ended on 31 December 2020.
-Chongqing Stone Tan is a company incorporated in the PRC with limited liability whose principal business is provision of finance lease service.
+Chongqing Stone Tan is a company incorporated in the PRC with limited liability whose principal business is provision of finance lease service and is an associate of the Company's Controlling Shareholder.

-On 29 December 2020 (after trading hours), the Company and Chongqing Stone Tan renewed the Framework Agreement by entering into a new framework agreement (the "New Framework Agreement"), pursuant to which Chongqing Stone Tan agreed to continue providing machinery and equipment lease service to the Group for the purchase of various machinery and equipment for the Group's business for a term of 3 years commencing on 1 January 2021 and ending on 31 December 2023.
+On 29 December 2020, the Company and Chongqing Stone Tan renewed the Framework Agreement by entering into a new framework agreement (the "New Framework Agreement"), pursuant to which Chongqing Stone Tan agreed to continue providing machinery and equipment lease service to the Group for the purchase of various machinery and equipment for the Group's business for a term of 3 years commencing on 1 January 2021 and ending on 31 December 2023.